-Baylor University main campus performs a monthly test of the outdoor and indoor notifications systems and a quarterly test of the text, e-mail and voice calling communications system.
-The following procedures outline the process the University uses when issuing emergency notifications.
+A monthly test of the outdoor and indoor notifications systems and a semiannual test of the text, e-mail and voice calling communications system is performed.

 Once it is confirmed there is, in fact, an emergency or dangerous situation that poses an immediate threat to the health and/or safety of some or all members of the campus community, the Chief of Police, Director of Emergency Management, or other assigned designees will assess the need to issue an emergency notification.